coucouland/coucou-user-guide/docs/subscription.md

 sent to one or more recipients.
 An Invitation allows access to a Channel for designated recipients until the specified expiry date.

-Invitations may also be sent for public Channels, when you want to include external subscrbers.
+Invitations may also be sent for public Channels, when you want to include external subscribers.